mapbender/mapbender-documentation/en/installation/installation_update.rst

  php.exe bin/console doctrine:schema:update --dump-sql
  php.exe bin/console doctrine:schema:update --force

- # Notes for MS4W users:
- #     - be sure to first execute setenv.bat to properly set the required paths for PHP
- #     - you may have to also pass the extension you need, at the commandline, for example:
- #            php -d extension=C:\ms4w\Apache\php\ext\php_pdo_pgsql.dll bin/console doctrine:schema:update --dump-sql

  # Import the applications from mapbender.yml to your database to get to know about the latest developments
  php.exe bin/composer run reimport-example-apps